marziacremona/ProbKMA-FMD/README.md

 ### Berkley growth curves
 Probabilitstic local clustering of the Berkley Growth Study dataset, provided within the R package `fda` and consisting of the heights of 39 boys and 54 girls recorded from age 1 to 18.
 - `growth_smoothed.RData`: smoothed growth curves
+- `growth_curves.pdf`: plot of growth curves and growth velocities
 - `probKMA_growth.r`: script to run the example

 ### Italian Covid-19 excess mortality curves